Smart Spots: 10 Steps for Setting Up Landing Pages in HubSpot

 We’ve all been there.
 You have a new offer you want to promote right away and need to gate it behind a form in order to generate leads.
 You quickly clone an existing landing page, change the text and then you’re done, right?
 Not quite.
 It may look fine on the front end, but there are a few crucial steps that can be easy to miss.
 While setting up a landing page in HubSpot is a pretty simple task, there is a process you should follow to ensure it’s fully optimized for the user and search engines alike.

-Watch below for a step-by-step guide on setting up a landing page in HubSpot, and read on for the play-by-play with some additional tips.
 Depending on your template, your process may vary slightly, but this guide covers all of the basics.